-TECO intends to perform post-construction inspections on every new installation and overlash, at the attacher's cost.
-See Plan at 8.4.
-TECO includes no details regarding when these post-constructions will occur following installation or what type of information will be gathered.
+According to Section 11.1 of the Plan, Gulf Power intends to perform post-construction inspections on every attachment, upgrade and overlash, at the attacher's cost.
+Gulf Power includes no details regarding when these post-constructions will occur following installation or what type of information will be gathered.
 While the FCC does not prohibit the performance of post-construction inspections, they must be conducted in a just and reasonable manner in accordance with Section 224.
-Moreover, the FCC prohibits a utility from charging an attacher for any post-construction inspection that does not relate solely to that attacher's attachment and for untimely post-construction inspections.35 These are essential details that are normally worked out during pole attachment agreement negotiations, but could be worked out during the workshops.
+Moreover, the FCC prohibits a utility from charging an attacher for any post-construction inspection that does not relate solely to that attacher's attachment and for untimely post-construction inspections.
+These are essential details that are normally worked out during pole attachment agreement negotiations, but could be worked out during the workshops.

-• Pole Inspections
+• Pole Inspections and Audits